Tenosynovitis: Inflammation in the Hands and Feet

 One of the most common injuries associated with tenosynovitis is De Quervain syndrome.

-- Everyday tasks like picking up a small child, sewing, typing or even playing the piano can cause this type of tenosynovitis.
+- Everyday tasks like picking up a small child, sewing, typing, or even playing the piano can cause it.

-- It can also result from physical injury to the thumb, such as a small, imperceptible tear in the tendon.
+- It can also be from physical injury to the thumb, such as a small, subtle tear in the tendon.
 It may be painful, but as time passes this tissue scars.

-- This scar tissue can prevent the tendon from properly functioning.
+- The scar tissue can prevent the tendon from functioning well.
 This is something to keep in mind that can also cause De Quervain syndrome.

 Treatment for chronic tenosynovitis

-The main goal of treatment for tenosynovitis is to reduce the inflammation.
+The main treatment goal is to reduce inflammation.
 Your doctor will discuss the best course of treatment for you.

-Combining drugs with physical rehabilitation is the most common course of treatment.
+Combining drugs with physical rehabilitation is the most common treatment.

-- You must keep the hand or foot immobile for a few days with a splint or bandage.
+- You must keep your hand or foot immobile for a few days with a splint or bandage.

 - Hot and cold therapy is also effective.

-- Soaking the affected area in a warm bath of rosemary water will relax the muscles and relieve inflammation.
+- Soaking the affected area in warm rosemary water will relax your muscles and relieve inflammation.

 - Ginger tea is also highly recommended.
-It reduces pain and inflammation.
+It reduces pain and swelling.

-- Physical therapy is a tremendous aid for treating tenosynovitis.
+- Physical therapy is a huge help for treating tenosynovitis.
 You’ll also learn exercises that you can do at home to restore strength and mobility.

 These basic treatments are to reduce stress and pressure on the tendons.

-Finally, it’s important to remember that tenosynovitis can recur, so you’ll need to pay attention to your posture and movements.
+Lastly, it’s important to remember that it can recur, so you’ll need to pay attention to your posture and movements.